msugg/ppchain/UlordChain-master/doc/guide-startmany.md

 This is the way to go if you are consolidating multiple wallets into one that supports start-many.

-### From your single-instance Masternode Wallet
+### From your single-instance Popnode Wallet

 Open your QT Wallet and go to console (from the menu select `Tools` => `Debug Console`)

-Dump the private key from your MasterNode's pulic key.
+Dump the private key from your PopNode's pulic key.

 ```
 walletpassphrase [your_wallet_passphrase] 600
-dumpprivkey [mn_public_key]
+dumpprivkey [pn_public_key]
 ```

 Copy the resulting priviate key.
 You'll use it in the next step.

-### From your multi-instance Masternode Wallet
+### From your multi-instance Popnode Wallet

 Open your QT Wallet and go to console (from the menu select `Tools` => `Debug Console`)